ZFGCCP/ZFGCBB/CONTRIBUTING.md

 ##### Configuring the `.env` file

 The `.env` file is used to configure the application.
-You will need to supply values for CLAUSIUS_AUTH_KEY, CLAUSIUS_CLIENT, CLAUSIUS_PASSWORD, and CLAUSIUS_AUTH_ENDPOINT.

-Please reach out to the Steven the Hutt aka MG-Zero to get these values.

 ##### Setting up the PostgreSQL database